Circular economy: Strategic management in a circular economy

-Engineering the Circular Life cycle
+Engineering the circular life cycle

-The engineering lifecycle is a well-established approach in the design and systems engineering of complex and certified systems.
-It refers to the series of stages that a complex engineered product passes through, from initial concept and design through production, use, and end-of-life management.
-The approach is commonly used in heavy manufacturing and heavily regulated industries (for example aviation).
+In systems engineering, a 'life cycle' models the processes used to conceive, develop, produce, operate, support, and retire a system.
+Particular acceptable approaches are sometimes designated in heavily regulated industries, such as in civil aviation.

 Complex and certified engineering systems, however, include many of the smaller products encountered on a daily basis, for example bicycles and household appliances.
-Implementing the principles of circularity requires all engineering design teams to take a lifecycle approach to the product.

-The Circular Lifecycle for Complex Engineering Systems
+The circular lifecycle for complex engineering systems

-'Engineering the Circular Life Cycle: For Complex and Certified Systems.
+'Engineering the Circular Lifecycle: For Complex and Certified Systems.
 A framework for applying engineering principles to design and innovate for circularity.

 Building on both the engineering lifecycle and the principles of the circular economy, the Circular Lifecycle for Complex Engineering Systems newly established framework, "Circular Lifecycle for Complex Engineering Systems", forms the core of this approach.
 This framework advocates for a reassessment of recognized engineering disciplines with an emphasis on integrating less familiar circular principles.
-It particularly focuses on designing to meet user needs, the application of established engineering disciplines to achieve product longevity, engineering for the transition to renewable energy sources, and maximizing value generation from waste.
+Not to be confused with diagrams depicting the flow of materials, the Lifecycle framework identifies the most important design principles.
+It has been expanded to highlight the key circular principles, for consideration at each stage of the Lifecycle, by the design engineers responsible for the designing, certifying, and modifying of the system.
+It focuses on designing to meet user needs, the application of established engineering disciplines to achieve product longevity, engineering for the transition to renewable energy sources, and maximizing value generation from waste.

-As with the traditional engineering lifecycle, this approach can be applied to all engineering systems, with the depth of activity tailored depending on the complexity of the product. and can incorporate multiple inter requiring planning, substantial resource consumption, and prolonged service lifetimes.
+As with the traditional engineering lifecycle, this framework for engineering the Circular Lifecycle, can be applied to all engineering systems.
+The depth of activity at each stage in the Lifecycle can simply be tailored based on the complexity of the product or system.